BlueByteSystemsInc/PDMShell/src/introduction.md

 ## Case Sensitivity

-As of **PDMShell 3.0.1**, command names, parameter names, and values are case-sensitive.
+As of PDMShell 3.0.1, command names, parameter names, and values are case-sensitive.

 ## Escaping Quotes